Transaction and Transformation is Only Viable North Korea Policy

 North Korea's leader Kim Jong-Un.
 Photo: KCNA VIA KNS, AFP

-The recent Pyongyang Summit between North Korea’s leader Kim Jong-Un and South Korea’s President Moon Jae-in, and U.S. Secretary of State Mike Pompeo’s latest mission in Pyongyang has raised hopes for second Trump-Kim meeting, likely to be held before the end of the year.
+The recent Pyongyang Summit between North Korea’s leader Kim Jong-Un and South Korea’s President Moon Jae-in, and U.S. Secretary of State Mike Pompeo’s latest mission in Pyongyang has raised hopes for a second Trump-Kim meeting, likely to be held before the end of the year.
 In spite of reports of productive talks, however, Donald J. Trump‘s administration does not appear to be capitalizing on the Singapore meeting and now risks dissipating the tenuous gains made last summer.
-The U.S. lacks clear, viable policy objective, whereas South Korea seems to have happily relegated itself to the role of middleman between Pyongyang and Washington.
+The U.S. lacks a clear, viable policy objective, whereas South Korea seems to have happily relegated itself to the role of middleman between Pyongyang and Washington.

 There is a limit to the number of “courtesy visits” that can be paid to Pyongyang without ever making tangible progress.
 The U.S. and North Korea are running out of both time and options for their domestic legitimacy.
 This year has seen a series of rapprochement and de-escalation after a very tense 2017, yet the two sides remain fundamentally distant in their approaches to negotiation.
 The question is what it takes to make tangible progress in the next U.S.-North Korea summit.
 To answer this question, a set of premises must be determined.